Crazy Canyon Journal

 Ammo Availability

 I don’t have to tell you that finding a box of ammo (any ammo) the past couple of years has been a nightmare.
 That’s slowly changing, but I did learn something.
 One, you can never have enough ammo.
-And two, newer, “boutique” cartridges are not ideal for a non-factory loader—like myself.
+And two, newer, “boutique” cartridges are not ideal for non-handloaders—like myself.
 You could talk ballistics for days, but if you don’t have any ammo to go hunting, then talking is all you’re going to be doing.

 So what’s a great all-around caliber that you might be able to pick up at an all-in-one gas station in the middle of nowhere Missouri?
 The .30-06 of course.
 America’s cartridge, the .30-06 has been around for more than a century.
 To prove its popularity, just check out the Boone and Crockett Club‘s records.
 Based on their data, the .30-06 has killed more record-book animals than any other single cartridge.